Why are young adults still living at home?

 Multigenerational living as been steadily increasing over the past five decades, although the economic repercussions of the COVID-19 pandemic put a spotlight on the trend, with many adults “boomeranging” back home.

-While the hosts of The Ramsey Show claim these adult children are being “enabled” and “coddled”, many simply cannot afford to live on their own in the current economic climate.
+While the hosts of The Ramsey Show claim these adult children are being “enabled” and “coddled,” many simply can't afford to live on their own in the current economic climate.

 Rising rents and high mortgage rates have made it much more difficult to move out.
-And high inflation is impacting everything from gas to groceries, while interest rate hikes are raising borrowing costs.
+And high inflation is impacting everything from fuel to food, while interest rate hikes are raising borrowing costs.

-The Morgan Stanley report also says that they may also be driven by other sociological factors, such as enrolling in higher education and getting married later in life.
+The Morgan Stanley report also theorizes that they may also be driven by other sociological factors, like enrolling in higher education and getting married later in life.

 What you should be doing with the extra cash

-There are many practical benefits to living with your parents, but it’s important that you also use this time to work toward your goals, such as becoming financially independent.
+There are many practical benefits to living with your parents, but it’s important that you also use this time to work toward your goals, like becoming financially independent.

 “The problem is you’ve got debt, you’re not earning enough money and you’re not doing enough to go out and change it.
 Mom and dad can’t do this for you,” says The Ramsey Show co-host Jade Warshaw.